 The riseup.net case is a perfect example of the problem facing the US: one that certainly isn’t going to help to “make the US great again”.
 In fact, it is these types of actions from the US government (and any other governments that feel the same) that are likely to drive tech sector businesses away from US shores - taking important jobs with them.

 What is sad, however, is that since he came to power it has become obvious that the Trump administration will not be the breath of fresh air (that so many people seem so convinced it will be).
-In fact, in terms of technology, the Internet, and digital privacy, the Trump administration seems hell bent on destroying America rather than making it great.
+In fact, in terms of technology, the Internet, and digital privacy, the Trump administration seems

 Not just a US problem?

 What’s more, it is not just the US that has this problem.
-The UK’s recently passed Snoopers’ Charter is in exactly the same vain.
+The UK’s recently passed Snoopers’ Charter is in exactly the same vein.
 The law means that the UK could also see tech-sector firms leaving its shores - should it decide to get all heavy-handed and enforce backdoors.

 This simply isn’t good enough, and according to McIntyre it means that US-based companies are being put in an extremely disturbing position,